 Creatures of Light doesn’t flat out suck or anything.
 It’s certainly worth going to if you’re not expecting to see any live animals.
 But I think I was hoping for that, so I was disappointed.
 Did I learn about how Fireflies attract mates, and did I see giant plastic models of somewhat glowing jellyfish hanging from the ceiling?
 Yes, yes I did.
 Was it worth the additional $12.50 you have to pay, in addition to whatever you pay to get into the museum?
 Meh.
 I am not going to whine too much about that because the museum needs the money so, it’s going to a good cause.

-After we left the Creatures of Light Exhibit (by the way, your entry time is predetermined, so you have to go, I think, within 15 minutes of whatever time gets stamped on your ticket) we saw the Dinosaurs, The Hall of Ocean Life and the Hall of Minerals, all of which made my brother’s head explode.
+After we left the Creatures of Light Exhibit (by the way, your entry time is predetermined, so you have to go, I think, within 15 minutes of whatever time gets stamped on your ticket) we saw the Dinosaurs, The Hall of Ocean Life and the Hall of Gems and Minerals, all of which made my brother’s head explode.
 So, that was pretty cool.

 Creatures of Light: Nature’s Bioluminescence Runs through January 6th, 2013 at the American Museum of Natural History, Central Park West and 79th Street on NYC’s Upper West Side.